lauragalera/LIME-for-Ranking/README.md

-# Exploring the Power of Local Model-Agnostic Explanations for Ranking Model Interpretability
+#  Local Interpretable Model-Agnostic Explanations for Ranking Model Interpretability

 ## Problem statement
 Learning-to-rank (LTR) models are often complex since they are trained